Alert Rules

 Creating Alert Rules

-- Go to Settings > Alert Rules
+- Go to Settings (Alert Rules section)

 - Click New Rule